 - the effort of the animals do not become the sole focus.
 Instead, it should be a team effort.

 - the specialist’s invention is being planned, monitored, and secured by multiple quality assuring measures and will result in a successful outcome in cooperation with the animals.

 The basic education for human-dog-teams encourages to assist compromised people who seek alleviation from their discomfort, autonomy, and personal and social integration, within the professional field of a human team member or through competent inclusion.
 The sessions are being processed targeted, under consideration of ethical guidelines.

 ISAAT follows the Definitions of the International Association of Human Animal Interaction Organizations (IAHAIO) and a definition, that expands the IAHAIO’s parameters (Sorry only a deepl translation)

 (Sorry only in German!)In cooperation with experts, ISAAT developed a framework curriculum for the continuous education of the Specialist for Animal assisted Interventions.
 The framework curriculum is currently being discussed in the boards of ISAAT and serves presently as an informal guideline for the continuous education.
-The draft of the framework curriculum can be downloaded here (Sorry – actually only in German!)
+The draft of the framework curriculum can be downloaded here in English

 For further information please feel free to contact us anytime.